gunsay/gunsay/README.md

 - 👋 Hi, I’m @gunsay.
-- 👀 I’m interested in IT security.
+- 👀 IT security is my hobby and profession.
 K8S, K8S security and Blockchain security are my current favorite topics.
 - 🌱 I’m currently learning more K8S, more K8S security and more Blockchain security.
 - 📫 You can reach me via my discord account gunsay#6294